What To Expect With A Surgical Tooth Uncovery

 - Light bleeding for the first 24 hours following surgery is normal, as well as tasting blood in your saliva.
 If bleeding becomes significant, take the following steps:

-- For pain relief, I recommend Ibuprofen, 200-400 mg every 6 hrs.
-If you need additional relief, you can also take Tylenol or Tylenol with Codiene (If prescribed by Dr. Blue), every 6 hrs in an alternating dosage with the Ibuprofen. ( ie, alternate meds every 3 hrs)
+7) For pain relief, we recommend Ibuprofen, 400 mg every 6 hrs, and Tylenol, 500 mg every 6 hrs, in an alternating dosage with the Ibuprofen. ( ie, alternate meds every 3 hrs)

 If you have any questions or concerns, please do not hesitate to call the doctor at: